two deer in a field

 Sustainable Gardening

 • If you need to discard pesticides, check the product label for disposal instructions.
-Contact your local government's solid waste or environmental department to find out if they have a hazardous waste collection program for disposal of pesticides.
+Contact your local government's solid waste or environmental department to find out if they have a hazardous waste collection program for the disposal of pesticides.

 Trees & Shrubs